meaghanlewis/web-fundamentals-2/Part 4. JQuery + APIs/serviceable_urls.md

 Any URL on the Internet can be used to make our websites better.
 Remember that URLs are just a human-friendly way to identify the location of the computer that holds the data we're looking for.
 The data we found can be a few different things, either an HTML page, an image, a video, JavaScript libraries or JSON (more on that later).

 ### Pages
 Some URLs lead you to a page.
-For example, if you navigate to  https://www.codingdojo.com your browser will render the landing page of Coding Dojo.
+For example, if you navigate to  https://www.microsoft.com your browser will render the landing page of MIcrosoft.
 You navigated to a URL and that URL rendered HTML, CSS, and JavaScript as its response.
 The browser interprets the HTML, CSS, and JavaScript to display a complete page.

 ### Images
 Some URLs only hold an image.
 For example, if you navigate to (please copy and paste the link, hotlinking has been prohibited by this API):